JS-Produksiyon/pulsar/README.md

 ## Nebula Version
 Nebula client binary version 1.8.2

+## Rationale for Pulsar
+As nice as the Nebula mesh network is, it takes some technical know-how to implement.
+Many users are not technically savvy enough to handle the CLI commands

 ## Installation
 ### Binary Releases
 ~~You can find binary releases for Pulsar that work on Windows and MacOS by visiting the [Releases](releases/) page.~~ _Not yet; still testing._